-- Furthermore, the quantity of venom injected with a bite equals significantly less than that of similar species.
+- The quantity of venom injected also equals much less than that of similar species.
 Yet, its the nature of the toxin that makes it so perilous.
-That’s because the venom contains a powerful mix of neurotoxins and mycotoxins which often leads to muscle death.
+That’s because the venom contains a powerful mix of neurotoxins and mycotoxins, often leading to muscle death.

-- Quite unfortunately for it, the endemic range of the species ranks as somewhat restricted.
-Furthermore, even within that range, its own nature serves as a limiting factor to its potential spread.
-That occurs due to the fact that its habitat requirements restrict its population to very specific regions.
+- Unfortunately for it, though, the range of the species is restricted.
+Even within that range, its own nature serves as a limiting factor to its potential spread.
+That occurs due to the fact that its habitat requirements restrict its population to specific regions.

-- Finally, despite inhabiting such a restricted range, its numbers appear to be stable.
-As a result, the IUCN lists this snake as a Species of Least Concern on its Red List of Threatened Species.
-Nevertheless, given the specific nature of its habitat needs, it remains highly vulnerable to the effects of climate change.
+- Despite inhabiting such a restricted range, however, its numbers remain stable.
+The IUCN, therefore, lists the Tiger Rattlesnake as Least Concern on its Red List.
+Nevertheless, given the nature of its needs, it remains vulnerable to climate change.